 Sandy Walker is an EMDR and Horse Assisted Therapist working across Hampshire and West Sussex with a specialism in creative and community approaches to mental distress.
 She works as a researcher, trainer and supervisor at Portsmouth university.
-She has more than 20 years experience as a mental health nurse, from Staff Nurse to Modern Matron, and used the Arts, predominantly music, in practice regularly throughout that time.
-Sandra has a BSc (hons) and PGDip in Clinical Practice and is currently completing her PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
-As well as being one of the Founder Directors of The Good Mental Health Cooperative, she is also Director of The Sanity Company and a musician who actively manages her own mental health using music http://webplus.broad.ology.org.uk/walkerbroad/#index
+She has more than 25 years’ experience as a mental health nurse, from Staff Nurse to Modern Matron, and used the Arts, predominantly music, in practice regularly throughout that time.
+Sandy has a PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
+As well as being a Founder Director of The Good Mental Health Cooperative, she is also Director of SanityCo http://thesanitycompany.co.uk/ and a musician who actively manages her own mental health using music. http://webplus.broad.ology.org.uk/walkerbroad/#index

-Sarah is performer in Acting and Dance, holding a current registration with Equity The Performing Arts Federation.
+Sarah is a performer in Acting and Dance, holding a current registration with Equity, the Performing Arts Federation.
 She is a Registered Mental Health Nurse with years of experience working in the field of Acute Mental Health Care.
 She holds a BTEC Level 3 in Teaching and Education and a certificate in facilitating Forum Theatre by Adrian Jackson of Cardboard Citizen.
 Sarah has been running Youth Theatre groups since 2007, including work with young people who have a learning disability.
 She is experienced in delivering adult workshops in Mindfulness and Forum Theatre and has worked with Councils, charities and the NHS.
 Sarah is the founder and director of Creative Mental Health with a vision to improve local and online services for people with mental health struggles, and, to tackle stigma and improve understanding within our community.